Carbapenem-resistant Bacteremia and Metastatic Abscesses – A Community-acquired Infection of Concern

 DISCUSSION

 Despite being a rare but documented complication, there is limited literature on the occurrence of psoas abscess and chest wall abscess secondary to disseminated UTIs.
 The patient, in this case, presented with several risk factors, including uncontrolled diabetes, advanced age, hepatitis C infection with a high viral load, and poor hygiene practices.
-These factors likely contributed to the initial UTI and its subsequent dissemination to distant sites by impairing immune system function.9
+These factors likely contributed to the initial UTI and its subsequent dissemination to distant sites by impairing immune system function.7

-Iliopsoas abscesses are associated with a high mortality rate, reported to be as high as 19%.10 Typical symptoms include fever, flank pain, anorexia, weight loss, a palpable mass in the flank, and reduced hip mobility.
+Iliopsoas abscesses are associated with a high mortality rate, reported to be as high as 19%.8 Typical symptoms include fever, flank pain, anorexia, weight loss, a palpable mass in the flank, and reduced hip mobility.
 Laboratory findings often show leukocytosis, elevated C-reactive protein, and a high erythrocyte sedimentation rate.
-The diagnosis of psoas abscess is frequently delayed due to non-specific presenting symptoms, with only 30% of patients displaying the characteristic triad of fever, flank pain, and reduced hip joint mobility.11 Staphylococcus aureus is the most common cause of primary psoas abscesses, whereas E. coli is more frequently associated with secondary cases.
-The anatomical proximity of the psoas muscle to major abdominal and pelvic structures facilitates the spread of infections from these regions, potentially extending into the posterior mediastinum or anterior thigh.
+The diagnosis of psoas abscess is frequently delayed due to non-specific presenting symptoms, with only 30% of patients displaying the characteristic triad of fever, flank pain, and reduced hip joint mobility.9 Staphylococcus aureus is the most common cause of primary psoas abscesses, whereas E. coli is more frequently associated with secondary cases.
+The anatomical proximity of the psoas muscle to major abdominal and pelvic organs facilitates the spread of infections from these regions, potentially extending into the posterior mediastinum or anterior thigh.

 Metastatic infection can even occur in diabetic patients with an unknown source, as seen in cases leading to brain abscesses and septic lung emboli, underscoring the varied and severe nature of such infections.16

-The rise of multidrug-resistant (MDR) E. coli infections is a growing concern in community and healthcare settings.
+The rise of MDR E. coli infections is a growing concern in community and healthcare settings.
 Community-acquired MDR infections pose a significant public health threat due to their potential to spread rapidly and cause severe complications.
 The presence of MDR E. coli in the community can lead to limited treatment options, prolonged hospital stays, and increased healthcare costs.
 Public health initiatives must focus on preventing the spread of these infections through improved hygiene practices, judicious use of antibiotics, and increased awareness among healthcare providers and patients.17

 CONCLUSION